Emergency Cooking: Stay Safe, Fed, and Warm During Blackouts

 Outdoor Cooking Options

-If it’s safe to go outside, these options give you more flexibility:
+If it’s safe to go outside, these cooking options give you more flexibility during an emergency or power outage.

 Fuel Storage and Usage Tips